9 Best Knowledge Base Software Compared (2025 Guide)

-What Is A Knowledge Base?
+What Is a Knowledge Base?

 Back in the old days and before the Internet, manufacturers used to ship products with a giant manual.
 It’s like a book with hundreds of pages that includes instructions about how to use the product.
 Of course, no one bothers to read them anyway.

-Main Features Of Effective Knowledge Base Software
+Main Features of Effective Knowledge Base

 It’s important to know what kind of features to include in your knowledge base to make it more effective.
 Start by making sure your KB software supports these features.